yhay81/mcmder/README.md

 # mcmder
-Yet Another Rapper of Nysol M-Command in Python.
+Yet Another Wrapper of Nysol M-Command in Python.

 ## Description

-This is unofficail rapper of nysol M-command in Python.
+High-speed processing (CSV) of large-scale structured data tables.

-To know about Nysol and M-Command, see the official documents for more information.
+To know more about Nysol and M-Command, see the official documents.

 ### What is Nysol and M-Command?